 We listen objectively without being judgmental.
 Having the chance to talk with a concerned therapist can go a long way towards resolving problems.
 We can offer you the opportunity to better understand your feelings and why they are problematic now.
 You may discover new ways of expressing your feelings and may choose to try out new behaviors.
 You can then apply these skills to increase your sense of self-control, direction and well-being in your everyday life.

-- As a first step you will be asked to complete an intake form on a tablet that will provide us some general and background information about the reasons you have decided to come to CAPS.
+- As a first step you will be sent a link to complete an intake form that will provide us some general and background information about the reasons you have decided to initiate services with CAPS.

-- You will meet with a mental health professional then who will explore with you the reasons you have come to CAPS, the ways you feel distressed, and options for addressing your concerns.
-This initial appointment is designed to assess concerns, provide immediate support, and plan for continuing interventions and resources to help the student.
+- You will talk with a mental health professional then who will explore with you the reasons you have come to CAPS, the ways you feel distressed, and options for addressing your concerns.
+This initial assessment is designed to assess concerns, provide immediate support, and plan for continuing interventions and resources to help the student.

 - Further interventions might include: